DoHaiSon/dohaison.github.io/_pages/teaching.md

 <h4>Materials</h4>

+Sep-Nov/2023 - AIT 2003: Data Analysis with Python (VNU University of Engineering and Technology)

+Sep-Nov/2023 - INT 1008: Introduction to Programming (VNU University of Engineering and Technology)

 Sep-Dec/2021 - **Teaching assistant**, ELT 3243: Principles of Communications (VNU University of Engineering and Technology)

 Jul-Aug/2021 - **Teaching assistant**, ELT 2035: Signals and systems (VNU University of Engineering and Technology)